 Select a Law Firm Logo That Can Be Used In Many Mediums

 When designing a logo, be sure it is flexible in terms of colors and sizes.
 A logo can look great until you shrink it or change the color.
 Your logo should look great small or large, black and white, and monochrome.
 Use clean lines without drop-shadows or bevels.
 A clean design allows for your logo to be easily used on business cards, letterhead, coffee mugs, and more.

 Get A Custom Designed Logo

-Cheap logos may be tempting, but stay away or else you’ll get what you pay for – a cheap looking logo.
+Cheap logos may be tempting, but stay away or else you’ll get what you pay for – a cheap-looking logo.
 Find a professional designer who will do custom work for you without copying graphics or clipart from other brands that could land you in hot water.
-You’re logo should be one-of-a-kind, branded to your law firm.
+Your logo should be one-of-a-kind, branded to your law firm.
 Also, make sure the designer uses vector graphics, opposed to raster, for your logo.
 Vector graphics ensure your logo will have clean edges whether it is big or small.
 Raster images look great for smaller applications, but when you enlarge them to fit a billboard, they become grainy, pixelated, and ugly.